noclocks/NoClocksVault/03-AREAS/Operations/Ops - ClientOps.md

 > **Example Usage:**
 > *The ClientOps team implemented a new CRM system to enhance client engagement and streamline communication, resulting in a noticeable improvement in client satisfaction scores.*

+This document will serve as comprehensive documentation, to be used internally at No Clocks, that outlines our **ClientOps** strategy and systems

 ## Client Metadata